Forms Download our Forms Request Request an Appointment Call Call Us Map View Map

 Dentist showing patient dental implant model

 Traditional tooth replacement options are designed to replace the white, visible crown that sits atop the gum line.
 While this approach does well enough when it comes to improving aesthetics, the lack of a functioning tooth root causes the jawbone to deteriorate over time and can harm your oral health.
 Dental implants stand apart from the crowd because they start by replacing the root first, establishing a sturdy foundation that keeps the natural tissue safe and intact before attaching a new, attractive “crown” on top.
-Additional benefits include:
+Here are the benefits you can expect from this treatment.

-• Convenient Maintenance – Dental implants can be treated in the same way as natural teeth with daily brushing and flossing as well as routine checkups here in Center.
+• Convenient Maintenance : Dental implants can be treated in the same way as natural teeth with daily brushing and flossing as well as routine checkups with your dentist.

 Dentist showing patient implant supported fixed bridge model